JuliaManifolds/ManifoldsBase.jl/README.md

 One example is the `TransparentIsometricEmbeddingType` where a manifold uses the metric, `inner`, from its embedding.

-## `ArrayManifold`
+## `ValidationManifold`

-The `ArrayManifold` further illustrates how one can also used types to represent points on a manifold, tangent vectors, and cotangent vectors, where values are encapsulated in a certain type.
+The `ValidationManifold` further illustrates how one can also used types to represent points on a manifold, tangent vectors, and cotangent vectors, where values are encapsulated in a certain type.

-In general, `ArrayManifold` might be used for manifolds where these three types are represented by more complicated data structures or when it is necessary to distinguish these by type.
+In general, `ValidationManifold` might be used for manifolds where these three types are represented by more complicated data structures or when it is necessary to distinguish these by type.

-This adds a semantic layer to the interface, and the default implementation of `ArrayManifold` adds checks to all inputs and outputs of typed data.
+This adds a semantic layer to the interface, and the default implementation of `ValidationManifold` adds checks to all inputs and outputs of typed data.